 Definition 4 (Circular hull) Let L be an ordered list of points.
-Its inner (resp. outer) circular hull is a list of some of the points of L such that, for each triplet of consecutive points of the circular hull, the third point and all the points of L belong (resp. do not belong) to the constrained disk defined by the first two points.
+Its inner (resp. outer) circular hull is a list of some of the points of L such that, for each triplet of consecutive points, the third point and all the points of L belong (resp. do not belong) to the constrained disk defined by the first two points.